NogoApps/workflow/README.md

 1. Codacy test.
 2. Build test and UI test.
 3. Comparation test with git or github.

+More details:

-4. Column "doing" and "review" need make these tests.
+- Column "doing" and "review" need make these tests.
-5. The person who make the review can't be the same who did the code.
+- The person who make the review can't be the same who did the code.

 ## General